c3g/epivar-browser/readme.md

      - **Config:** `config.source.metadata.path` (filepath)
      - **Notes:** This is really just an XLSX to JSON transformation.

+ - **Binned top peaks for assays:** Used to generate Manhattan plots for chromosome/assay pairs, binned by SNP position.
+     - **Generate with:** `node ./scripts/calculate-top-peaks.js`

  - **Tracks:** There are the bigWig files that contain the signal data.
      - **Generate with:** You will need to either copy the files, or in development mount them with `sshfs` to have access to them.